hydrobeam/website/content/tech/emacs_setup.md

 To get all the configuration, packages and conveniences you'd expect for a programming language of your choice, simply head over to the `:lang` section of your `init.el` and un-commenting the language you'd like (removing the `;;`).
 After that, make sure to reload your private config to make your changes to take effect.
 Some modules also have additional flags that you can enable for additional functionality specific to that language.
-You can find out which flags you can enable by typing `K` over a module.
+You can find out which flags you can enable by typing <kbd>K</kbd> over a module.

 For instance, I enable `javascript` integration with the following line in my `init.el`: